Designing a wayfinding strategy for the San Francisco Giants

 Above: User personas derived from employee interviews and onsite observations.

-I led the experience definition and system design for wayfinding across the ballpark, working with internal teams and specialist environmental design partners.
+I led the experience and system design for wayfinding across Oracle Park, working with internal teams and specialist environmental design partners.

-I pushed to reframe the work as a venue-wide system problem.
+I pushed to reframe the project from level-by-level signage updates into a venue-wide framework.

 No items found.